eranif/codelite/docs/docs/plugins/lsp.md

 ---

 User can configure multiple language servers for the same coding language (e.g. `ctagsd` and `clangd` for `C++`) In order to decide which language server to use first, CodeLite uses the `Priority` property of the language server.
-The server with the highest value is choosed first
+The server with the highest value is used first

 ## CMake `clangd` / `ctagsd`
 ---